querycert/qcert/README.md

 ## Caveats

 - There is no official support for Windows, although some success has been reported using Cygwin
-- The Spark 2 target is under development
+- The Spark 2 target is still under development
 - Some of the source languages are only partially supported
 - Only part of the compilation pipeline has been mechanically verified for correctness